tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 private key, so it is important that the Front-End and Back-End are parties that have a trusted relationship in the diagram above.

-Short-lived certificates with automated certificate issuance, e.g., with Automated Certificate Managment Environment (ACME) {{?RFC8555}}
-reduce the risk of key compromise, but has its limitations.
+Use of short-lived certificates with automated certificate issuance, e.g., with Automated Certificate Managment Environment (ACME) {{?RFC8555}}, reduces the risk of key compromise, but has several limitations.
 Specifically, it introduces operationally-critical interactions with a external party and forces the the server operator dependent on the CA's willingness to issue certificates with sufficiently short lifetimes.
 It also